d-negatu/d-negatu/README.md

 ##  Hello World!
-My name is Dagmawi, and I am a Computer Science and Mathematics student at Western Carolina University.
+My name is Dagmawi Negatu, and I am a Computer Science and Mathematics student at Western Carolina University.

 ## 🎓 Education